 - Build an IB network

 When starting up, an independent foreign exchange brokerage may want to work with introducing brokers (IBs).
-IBs are valuable to a foreign exchange broker’s development as they can introduce important customers to the broker, help grow their client list quickly, and they significantly reduce the marketing costs and efforts to acquire new clients.
-Most brokerages have extensive IB networks.
+IBs are valuable to a foreign exchange broker’s development as they can introduce important customers to the broker, help grow their client list quickly, and they significantly reduce the marketing costs and efforts to acquire new clients, learn here how you can do it as well.

 - Customer service and sales